martindahlgren/CS50x-2022/README.md

 This project used Django with 4 database models as backend, and used Vanilla Javascript in frontend.

-It took considerably more time to develop than previous projects and is different from these, including techniques not used in these.
+It took considerably more time to develop than previous projects and is different from these, including techniques not used in previous projects.

 It has multiple complex parts including
 - Possibility to upload images which are automatically re-scaled before being saved on server